astronomer/dag-factory/docs/quick-start.md

 # View Your Generated DAG

-Once Airflow is up and running, you can log in with the username `admin` and the password in `$AIRFLOW_HOME/standalone_admin_password.txt`.
+Once Airflow is up and running, you can login with the username `admin` and the password in `$AIRFLOW_HOME/standalone_admin_password.txt`.
 You should be able to see your generated DAG in the Airflow UI.

 **Generated DAG's**